 Some say it aids muscle recovery.

 The perks of weighted blankets may also extend to muscle recovery.
 However, this benefit is purely theoretical, as it stems from the blanket's effect on sleep.
-As Ferri notes, our muscles need rest in order to recover after a major workout, race, or illness.
+As Ferri notes, our muscles need rest in order to recover3 after a major workout, race, or illness.
 "Sleep also helps our bodies absorb the water that we took in during the day, which is used to power our cells for continued recovery," she adds.